 Being well into June 2014 I thought it might be a good idea to address dehydration while riding.
-Temperatures are already hitting the high 90’s and the heat is quite noticeable while riding.
-The sun is beating down on your body from above, the engine heat is baking you from below, and during all of this your body is sweating to stay cool by releasing water.
+Temperatures are already hitting the high 90s and the heat is quite noticeable while riding.
+The sun is beating down on your body from above, the engine heat is baking you from below.
+Your body is sweating to stay cool by releasing water.
 As the body uses that water it needs fluid replenishment.
 I have personally witnessed people in the horrible condition of dehydration while riding.
-It’s not a pretty sight and can be dangerous to the point of hospitalization or even death if a rider doesn’t address the possibility with preventative measures.
+It's not a pretty sight and can be dangerous.
+Hospitalization or even death could happen if a rider doesn't address the possibility with preventative measures.

 Weakness in muscles

 Shriveled and dry skin

 Low blood pressure

 This may seem like a lot to try and remember but it's quite important to be familiar with the signs.
 Once dehydration begins setting in you may not even realize it's happening.
 Knowing the signs is also something everyone you are riding with should have a basic knowledge of.
 If everyone knows about dehydration and what to look for, there will be more eyes to catch it before it becomes extreme.

 Dehydration must be treated by replenishing the fluid level in the body.
 This can be done by consuming clear fluids such as water, clear broths, frozen water, ice pops, or sports drinks (such as Gatorade).
 Lay the person in shade and elevate their feet.
 Remove as much clothing as possible, pour cold water over the person, apply ice to their skin to help cool their body, and monitor their breathing.
 Some dehydration patients, however, will require intravenous fluids in order to rehydrate.
 People who are dehydrated should avoid drinks containing caffeine such as coffee, tea, and sodas.